-Length in Goa: Goa has a fairly small share as compared to other two states.
+Goa has a fairly small share as compared to the other two states.
 Major challenges were faced while carrying out the construction work in Goa.
-Many bridges were constructed to pass railway line through the rivers flowing in Goa.
-The bridge on Zuari River in Goa is 1319 m long.
+Many bridges were constructed to pass the railway line through the rivers flowing in Goa.
+The bridge on the Zuari River in Goa is 1319 m long.
 In Goa total length of the railway line is 110 km starting from Pernem Railway station to Asnoti, Madgaon is the main railway station.

-Impact, Current status and Tourist Spot: From the beginning, the railway line was an instant hit.
+From the beginning, the railway line was an instant hit.
 It helped in reducing travel time between major cities of India by 10+ hours.
 Travel time between Mumbai and Mangalore was reduced by 26 hours.
 As it offered beautiful scenery along the route it became one of the favorite rail routes.
 Most trains that were bound to Kerala and other south Indian states were diverted on this line, it helped in boosting the tourism industry.
 Locals too benefited from this project as they got jobs in Konkan Railway Corporation as promised.
 It marked the development of region and traders got wide opportunity to sell their products.
 Many advanced features were introduced like Roll-on/roll-off (RORO) service and the introduction of Double Decker trains.
-Konkan Railway has two different timetables, one for the regular season and other for the monsoon season. [wp_ad_camp_2]
+Konkan Railway has two different timetables, one for the regular season and other for the monsoon season.

 “I take the vision which comes from the dreams, apply the magic of science and mathematics adding the heritage of my profession to create a design: I am an engineer I serve mankind by making dream come true.”